Auquan/auquan-toolbox-python/README.md

 |FUNDS 		|cash available to buy stocks	|Lookback x 1
 |VALUE 		|total portfolio value		|Lookback x 1

 Any feature data can be accessed as `lookback_data['OPEN']`.
-The output is a pandas dataframe with dates as the index (row) and markets as columns.

-**The function has to return a pandas dataframe with markets you are trading as index(row) and SIGNAL, PRICE and WEIGHTS as columns**
+The output is a pandas dataframe with dates as the index (row) and markets as columns. **The function has to return a pandas dataframe with markets you are trading as index(row) and SIGNAL, PRICE and WEIGHTS as columns.**

 | Key Name | Description |
 | --- | --- |